We welcome applications from the United States of America

 Entry requirements

-Required Subjects A level grade B in one science from the following; Biology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.
+AAB.
+This should include one science subject from: Biology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.

-BTEC Distinction, Distinction, Distinction to include sufficient science.
-We require Distinctions in majority of relevant science units.
+DDD to include sufficient science.
+We require Distinctions in the majority of relevant science units.
 Not all science-based BTECs will include sufficient relevant science units.
 Please contact the Admissions Team for further advice.

 Delivered in partnership with INTO Lancaster University, our one-year tailored foundation pathways are designed to improve your subject knowledge and English language skills to the level required by a range of Lancaster University degrees.
 Visit the INTO Lancaster University website for more details and a list of eligible degrees you can progress onto.